stasdelen/ros-docker-env/README.md

 ## GUI Usage Tips

 - Ensure your host X server allows local connections (e.g., `xhost +local:`) before starting the container.
-- The compose files mount `/tmp/.X11-unix` and forward `DISPLAY`/`XDG_RUNTIME_DIR` so RViz, Gazebo, and PlotJuggler work out of the box.
+- The compose file mounts `/tmp/.X11-unix` and forwards `DISPLAY`/`XDG_RUNTIME_DIR` so RViz, Gazebo, and PlotJuggler work out of the box.

 ## Troubleshooting

 - If GUI applications fail, verify `DISPLAY` and `XDG_RUNTIME_DIR` match your host values and that the X11 socket is mounted.
 - For GPU issues, confirm `nvidia-smi` works on the host and that the NVIDIA Container Toolkit is installed.